On this page you will find...

 Program details

-Patients are then connected to the appropriate type of care:
+Patients then continue onto the appropriate type of care:

 The contracted service providers for the one-on-one appointments and GLA:D program offer numerous locations for patient accessibility.

-Program monitoring and evaluation will be ongoing — along with evaluation of contracted service providers for quality assurance — so we can identify expansion opportunities for eligible conditions based on capacity and resources.
+Program monitoring and evaluation will be ongoing along with evaluation of contracted service providers for quality assurance.

 Faxed updates back to referring members:

-• Notification of the outcome of the initial call (connected with one-on-one physiotherapy appointments, GLA:D Hip and Knee Osteoarthritis program, self-management, or an AHS or community-based program) or if the patient could not be contacted or declined
+- Notification of the outcome of the initial call or referral review (connected with one-on-one physiotherapy appointments, GLA:D Back program, GLA:D Hip and Knee Osteoarthritis program, self-management, or an AHS or community-based program) or if the patient could not be contacted or declined

 Reminder: Please follow up with your patients referred outside of our Physiotherapy Program.